sexyiam/Sandbox-Detection/README.md

 On Tria.ge :
 [img]https://i.imgur.com/eKUdjBL.png[/img]

-[b]Note: This method is not foolproof.
-Anyone can modify the CPU microcode to slow down the FYL2XP1 instruction while keeping the RDTSC instruction unchanged, thereby giving a false negative.[/b]
+**Note: This method is not foolproof.
+Anyone can modify the CPU microcode to slow down the FYL2XP1 instruction while keeping the RDTSC instruction unchanged, thereby giving a false negative.**